-Collaborative Arrangement, Purpose & Outcomes Partners and Lead Officer Governance & Reporting Arrangements Lead Scrutiny Committee Quarterly Update Relevant Well- being Outcome(s) Authority's Early Identification Process with the aim of reducing participants who are NEET or are at' risk of becoming NEET.
-Partnership agreements are in place Cardiff and Vale College, Gwent College and Careers Wales (Regional - but 1 of 4 regions who will collaborate on some work) Mark Davies, Prevention & Partnership Manager Progression Framework Strategic group Tool (EIT) have been presented at panel meetings.
-Both expenditure and income are coming back on target The whole region has been offered a project extension until December 2022 and has re-profiled current resources.
+Collaborative Arrangement, Purpose & Outcomes Partners and Lead Officer Governance & Reporting Arrangements Lead Scrutiny Committee Quarterly Update Relevant Well- being Outcome(s) 17.
+Inspire to Achieve/Aspire to Work The Regional ESF Groups aims to provide a new and innovative programme of employer engagement activities to participants identified through the Local Authority's Early Identification Process with the aim of reducing participants who are NEET or are at' risk of becoming NEET.
+Partnership agreements are in place Newport LA, Cardiff LA, Monmouth LA, Llamau Housing, , Cardiff and Vale College, Gwent College and Careers Wales (Regional - but 1 of 4 regions who will collaborate on some work) Mark Davies, Prevention & Partnership Manager Inspire to Achieve/Aspire to Work project progress is reported to the Engagement and Progression Framework Strategic group Learning and Culture I2A - continues to work across all 8 comprehensive schools, young people who have been identified as Red through the Local Authority's Early Identification Tool (EIT) have been presented at panel meetings.
+Both expenditure and income are coming back on target.
+The whole region has been offered a project extension until December 2022 and has re-profiled current resources.
 I2W - Programme is on target for both expenditure and income The project is ahead of profile and working closely with Communities for Work and other employment related projects.
-Environmentally Responsible & Prosperous Vale Since 2012, Central South Consortium has delivered aspects of school improvement services on behalf of the five authorities: Bridgend, Cardiff, Merthyr Tydfil, Rhondda Cynon Taf and the Vale of Glamorgan.
+An Aspirational & Culturally Vibrant Vale An Environmentally Responsible & Prosperous Vale 18.
+Central South Consortium Since 2012, Central South Consortium has delivered aspects of school improvement services on behalf of the five authorities: Bridgend, Cardiff, Merthyr Tydfil, Rhondda Cynon Taf and the Vale of Glamorgan.
 This covers 391 schools, 30% of Wales' children.
 It is a growing region with rapidly changing demographic encompassing increasingly diverse communities across the economic sub region.
 It remains the region with the highest number of children living in poverty, with just under 1 in 5 children claiming free school meals.
 Cardiff, Bridgend, Merthyr, Rhondda Cynon Taf Councils (Regional) Paula Ham, Director of Learning and Skills Joint Committee supported by Advisory Board, Directors' Group, Operational Board and other stakeholder groups.
 In addition to reports to these groups DLS and HOS meet the Consortium.
 The Consortium reports annually to Learning and Culture Scrutiny Committee.
 Learning and Culture The Consortium's business plan 2018/19, developed in consultation with stakeholders, clearly sets out the regional priorities and actions for the coming year and their alignment with "Education in Wales - Our National Mission 2017 - 21" The Central South Consortium continues to be the highest performing region in Wales.
-Progress on standards across the region in 2017/18: • FP at expected level, all performance measures are above National Average. • KS2 - In all performance measures CSC continues to perform above the An Aspirational & Culturally Vibrant Vale
+Progress on standards across the region in 2017/18: An Aspirational & Culturally Vibrant Vale